nethack-yanis/nethack-yanis.github.io/README.md

    add the author if they're not already there.
 If the new one doesn't add anything new, ignore it.
 6. Once all new ideas have been collected and written into the \_yanis directory, it's time to start preparing the commit.
-First check for any typos or questionable new additions with authors/tags by running `tag_author_generator.sh --print-tags | grep NEW` and `tag-author-generator.sh --print-authors | grep NEW`.
-If there are any wrong inclusions, remove them.
+First check for any questionable new additions with authors/tags by running `tag_author_generator.sh --print-tags | grep NEW` and `tag-author-generator.sh --print-authors | grep NEW`.
+If there are any wrong inclusions such as typos, alternate names for existing tags, or tags that on second thought really don't deserve to be an entire tag, use tagadder.sh to go into the idea that uses that tag and fix them.
 7. Run `tag_author_generator.sh --write-both` to actually create the tag and author pages.
 Make sure to save the lists of new tags and authors for the commit message.
 (At some point this process should probably be turned into a